 2.1 Spectrum

-A minimum of 7 GHz contiguous spectrum in the 57-71 GHz is needed to satisfy the requirements of the applications envisioned to be used in this spectrum, such as uncompressed video (e.g. high definition multimedia interface (HDMI) at 3 Gbit/s), wireless docking, wireless networking, and rapid download/upload.
+A minimum of 7 GHz contiguous spectrum in the 57-71 GHz is needed to satisfy the requirements of the applications envisioned to be used in this spectrum, such as uncompressed video (e.g. high definition multimedia interface (HDMI) at 3 Gbit/s), wireless docking, wireless networking, and rapid download/upload in HRCP.
 This would allow up to six channels for flexibility and improved connectivity.
 Furthermore, for single channels, a channel bandwidth of 2 160 MHz allows simpler modulation schemes to achieve multi-Gbit/s data rates, which is suitable for adoption by low power devices such as smartphones, tablets, netbook and notebook PCs.
 If single channels are bonded to achieve greater capacity, the bandwidth is defined as an integer multiple of 2 160 MHz to enable coexistence with 2 160 MHz systems.

 2.2 Channel bandwidth and centre frequencies